DaveGood1995/CardServiceApp/ReadMe.md

 There are some unit tests setup to test functions of the library that are called by the App, to ensure core functionality isnt broken when further development occurs.

+## Payment Processor App
+Payment Processor is a relatively simple app put together to interact with and demonstrate the functionality of the PaymentHandler Library.
+It uses Fragments for UI elements and popup dialogs for system messages.

+### Home Fragment
+This initial loading screen for the app, it is the main hub.
+From here you can navigate to Make a Payment, View stored Receipts - if there are any present and view App Help screen.

+### Payment Fragment
+This is the main processing fragment of the app.
+The user can either enter an OrderId or generate a random one using the button.
+The user must also enter an amount, there is some basic validation to ensure entries will not cause errors.

+### Receipt List Fragment
+Displays a list of stored receipts from the database of previous transactions, all items are clickable and will take you to Receipt Detail Fragment.

+### Receipt Detail Fragment
+Loads and shows the chosen Receipt from Receipt List fragment, presents the receipt in a view.
+There is an option to delete the open receipt and another to return to Home Fragment

+### Receipt List Adapter
+Takes Order Id, Timestamp and Amount from all entries in the database and lays out all Receipts using Receipt_item view and returns the elements to be populate the RecyclerView.

+### App Help Fragment
+Gives the current app version, a brief description of the app and a button to Contact the Developer.
+When clicked this will auto fill an email to the developer with a templated email with details to fill out in the users preferred email app.